Affiliate links in this post will be clearly marked with a *. Clicking one of these links means I earn a discount or receive payment.

 Place all of the items into the breadmaker and put it on setting 16.
 After 2 hours and 20 minutes the dough is ready to use.
 If you don’t want to use it right away then place it in a bowl and cover with oiled cling film.
 This is an easy way to prepare it in advance and come back to it later in the day.

 I roll the dough out into a rectangle about 1/2 inch thick.
-You can make a tear and share garlic bread recipe or you can just experiment with whatever you fancy.
+You can make a tear and share air fryer garlic bread recipe or you can just experiment with whatever you fancy.
 I then spread it with whatever filling I fancy.
-Sometimes I do passata, pepperoni & grated cheese.
-Other times I do garlic butter, as pictured above.
-This recipe makes a lovely garlic bread.
-I also love to make a cheese and onion tear and share, which is lovely with unsalted butter.
-Really this is one of those recipes that is super simple to adapt to any filling that you like.
-Try to avoid anything too wet though.

-Once the dough is covered with filling I roll it up into a sausage.
-Then I use my pastry scraper to cut the dough into small pieces.
-I arrange these pieces in my loose bottom baking tin (great for quiche).
+Once the dough is covered with my filling of choice I roll it up into a sausage.
+Then I use my *pastry scraper to cut the dough into small pieces.
+I arrange these pieces in my *loose bottom fluted baking tin.
 I grease the baking sheet with a little olive oil first and then I drizzle a little more across the top of the dough.

 The whole process is a time consuming one, however the actual work that goes into making this tear & share bread is so minimal.
 The bread is firm on the outside but wonderfully soft and fluffy on the inside.
 It is great for serving up with warm Camembert too.
+A melting cheese pot of any description works so well with this!
 This is large enough to be served at a dinner party and is a real crowd pleaser.

 - 1 1/4 tsp fast action dried yeast